enhanced/raspi_power/README.md

 # raspi_power
-This project spawned from my need to be able to remotely control decent sized loads to be able to power cycle equipment to build an amateur radio repeater.
+This project spawned from my need to be able to remotely control decent sized loads to be able to power cycle equipment for an amateur radio repeater buildout.
+This makes use of a Rasberry Pi's GPIO pins and an external relay board.
+This code is simply a quick UI that I wrote up to control the GPIOs through a webserver.
+You will want to add auth - it's on my to-do list but since I don't have any other base code I didn't want to add it just yet.

 ## Requirements
 * [pigpio daemon](http://abyz.co.uk/rpi/pigpio/)